keleven-uk/pyKlock3/README.md

 Note : I use the correct spelling of colour on my side of the code.  :-)

-pyKlock displays the time [local], date, key status and the computers idle time.
+- The time can be displays as either a LED Klock or as The Famous Fuzzy Time.
+- The Famous Fuzzy Time displays the time in words rounded to the nearest five minutes.
+- The text time can also be displayed in a number of other formats [Binary, Roman Time, Hex Time etc.]

+* The font of the time text can be selected.
+* The foreground and background colours can be selected.
+* The background can also be set to transparent.

+The status bar includes Date, Key Status, Time Type, CPU Usage, RAM Usage, Net Speed and Idle Time.
 Key status is the status of Caps Lock, Insert, Scroll lock and Num lock.

-The time can be displays as either a LED Klock or as The Famous Fuzzy Time.
-The Famous Fuzzy Time displays the time in words rounded to the nearest five minutes.
-The text time can also be displayed in a number of other formats [Binary, Roman Time, Hex Time etc.]

-Thew font of the time text can be selected.
-The foreground and background colours can be selected.
-The background can also be set to transparent.

 To install dependencies pip install -r requirements.txt